chef/monitoring-integration-automate/prometheus/Prometheus-Dashboard-Setup-and-Configuration.md

 # Prometheus Dashboards
-Graphana is used as dashboard tool for Prometheus.
+Grafana is used as dashboard tool for Prometheus.

 The dashboard allows us to analyze data from across our entire system in a single pane of glass.
 It enables our team to immediately benefit from dynamic views with no query language or coding required.

-## Installing and Configuring Graphana:
+## Installing and Configuring Grafana:
-This article provides step by step guidance to [install Graphana server locally](https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/).
+This article provides step by step guidance to [install Grafana server locally](https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/).

 After the successful installation, configure the data source for prometheus.
 The follow article provides the step by step instructions to [data source configuration](https://prometheus.io/docs/visualization/grafana/#creating-a-prometheus-data-source) configuration.